-The possible drawbacks of this approach are as following:
+The possible drawbacks of this approach are as follows:

 - Complexity increases as multiple tables are added to the data model with time.

-- Resources skilled in data modeling are required, and that can be expensive and challenging to find.
+- Resources skilled in data warehouse data modeling are required, which can be expensive and challenging to find.

 - The preliminary setup and delivery are time-consuming.

-- This approach requires experts to effectively manage a data warehouse.
+- This approach requires experts to manage a data warehouse effectively.

-Now that we’ve seen the advantages and drawbacks of both these methods, the question arises: Which one of these data warehouse concepts would best serve your business?
+Now that we’ve evaluated the Kimball vs. Inmon approach and seen the advantages and drawbacks of both these methods, the question arises: Which one of these data warehouse concepts would best serve your business?

-Both these approaches consider the data warehouse as a central repository that supports business reporting.
-Also, both methods use ETL for data loading.
+Both these approaches consider data warehouse as a central repository that supports business reporting.
+Also, both types of approaches use ETL concepts for data loading.
 However, the main difference lies in modeling data and loading it in the data warehouse.

 The approach used for data warehouse construction influences the preliminary delivery time of the warehousing project and the capacity to put up with prospective variations in the ETL design.